fuzzylogicxx/fuzzylogic/posts/2022-07-15-perceived-affordances-and-the-functionality-mismatch-by-leonie-watson.md

 > Using one element or set of elements (usually because of their functionality) and styling them to look like something else is a common pattern […but…] it creates a mismatch between the actions people expect they can take and the ones they actually can.
 ---

 Relatedly, [Lea](https://twitter.com/LeaVerou) has also gathered her post-discussion thoughts and decisions into a blog post [What is the best way to mark up an exclusive button group?](https://lea.verou.me/2022/07/button-group/) _and_ shared a new [`button-group` web component](https://github.com/LeaVerou/nudeforms/tree/main/button-group)!

+Meanwhile, Léonie already has a [theme-toggle web component](https://github.com/LJWatson/website-tink-eleventy/search?q=theme-toggle) on her personal website which demonstrates the use of buttons and `aria-pressed`.

 Thank you so much, Lea and Léonie.